 Effect: The School could be in a position where they could lose funding from NYSED for not being in compliance with the Charter School Audit Guide, which requires all employee files to maintain proof of fingerprinting clearance.

-Recommendations: We recommend for the School be in compliance with the NYSED fingerprinting requirements.
+Recommendations: We recommend that the School be in compliance with the NYSED fingerprinting requirements.

-SCHEDULE OF FINDINGS AND RESPONSES JUNE 30, 2016
+SUMMARY SCHEDULE OF PRIOR YEAR FINDINGS AND RESPONSES JUNE 30, 2016